August 26, 2024

 Mandated Reporter Training

-Two students in a school hallway looking at a smartphone.
-Find online safety tips for kids returning to school from the DHS #Back2School campaign.
+A graphic of two students in a school hallway looking at a smartphone for the #Back2School campaign.

 As millions of children in the United States return to school, the U.S. Department of Homeland Security Know2Protect initiative has launched a #Back2School campaign to help parents, educators, and trusted adults protect their children against online exploitation.